redstreet/fava_investor/fava_investor/modules/tlh/README.md

 ---

-Optionally, include the `tlh_substitutes` metadata in your commodity declarations.
+Optionally, include the `tlh_alternates` metadata in your commodity declarations.
 The string you provide simply gets summarized into the table above if available (not shown in the example), serving as an easy reminder for you.
 For example: